chethanBy/expense-tracker/README.md

 This Web Application demonstrates my capability to perform CRUB operations in MERN stack and the use of aggregation pipeline in MonogDB.

+If you get any Error which the application loads for the first time please wait for 5seconds and refresh the page.
+Application should be good to go.

 ## Tech Stack